 Would you like a career that involves being outdoors, travelling, solving problems and developing yourself to achieve more than you thought capable?
 A career in the uniformed services brings new challenges every day, and our Level 3 Public Services course will help you prepare to expect the unexpected.
 On this A-Level equivalent course, you’ll study the public service sector, its role in society and learn about working life in a public service organisation.
 You’ll learn about the social and political influences that affect the public services and begin to understand more about human behaviour and how it will affect your daily work.
 You’ll plan and undertake an expedition, develop leadership skills and learn about how to work in a team.
 You’ll have the opportunity to discover a variety of outdoor activities and develop your personal confidence.
 The activities will prepare you for the physical assessment necessary to meet the entry requirements for the uniformed public services, as well as improving your personal fitness.

 What will I learn?

-The course is the academic equivalent of 3 full A-levels.
-You will study a variety of topics such as physical fitness, leadership skills, map reading, outdoor adventurous activities and equality and diversity.
+This course is the academic equivalent of three full A-levels.
+You will study a variety of topics such as:

 Study, Assessment and Qualifications

-Students will be expected to study at home and in college and will be required to complete a number of assignments by deadlines.
-There is continuous assessment through assignments.
-All students will be expected to participate in a relevant programme of work experience with the Armed forces.
+You will be expected to study at home and in college and will be required to complete a number of assignments with set deadlines.
+You’ll also be expected to participate in a relevant programme of work experience with the armed forces.

 Additional Costs and Information

-You will be provided with compulsory uniform (hoody and polo shirts) which must be worn on days when you are in college and on any out of classroom activity unless informed otherwise due to the nature of the activity.
-For physical activities students should wear a suitable light top and dark bottoms.
+You will be provided with compulsory uniform (a hoodie and polo shirts).
+This must be worn on days when you are in college and on any out-of-classroom activity, unless you are informed otherwise due to the nature of the activity.
+For physical activities you should wear a suitable light top and dark bottoms.

-This is a physically demanding course that will require continual fitness training.
+This is a physically demanding course that will require continual fitness training and testing.

 What Could I Do Next?